Johnsalzarulo/rent/notes.md

 # To Do:

+- I need a way to set only the current users data in all of my forms views.
+I think this will be with scopes.

 - Need to add validations to everything.

 - Build out some type of sub-authentication against "Tenants", they can only view "Issues" and other basic informaiton.
 These profiles are created when landlords set up a tenant automatically.